Tips for finding the best hearing aids

 Still, it’s always a smart idea as a consumer to be informed.

-Plus, with so many options available, knowing which features are musts, and which are optional, can be tricky.
+Plus, with so many options available, including over-the-counter hearing aids, knowing which features are musts, and which are optional, can be tricky.

 Enter a new term, coined by Sterkens, to give you a starting point: superfecta hearing aids.